Do you think we have made an error in the grading of your problem set?

 - The question or questions you would like to discuss

 - A detailed explanation of what you think the error is

-- The subject line of your email should be exactly "MAT137 Regrade Problem Set N" (with the corresponding number instead of N).
+- As a subject of the email, write exactly "MAT137 Regrade Problem Set N" (with the corresponding number instead of N).

 We get a large volume of email.
 If you do not follow these instructions exactly, your email may be ignored.
 If you follow them, Ivan will reply.

-If you are not asking for a regrade, and you just want to understand better why your solution is wrong or how to improve or how a correct solution works, fell free to talk to any instructor or TA during office hours.
+If you are not asking for a regrade, and you just want to understand better why your solution is wrong or how to improve or how a correct solution works, feel free to talk to any instructor or TA during office hours.

 Unless we specify otherwise, the deadline to request a regrade is one week after the grading has been returned.